Who this guide is for

 WhenWorks: Office Hours Made Simple

-WhenWorks is ideal for office hour coordination.
+WhenWorks is ideal for office hours scheduling.
 Create a poll with your available times, share it once (syllabus, LMS, email), and let students self-select.
 No account required for them to participate.

 You see real-time demand and can adjust your availability accordingly.
 The visual grid makes it easy to spot patterns—maybe Tuesdays are always full while Thursdays sit empty.